nakmuayFarang/tf_objectDetection_Script/readme.md

 ### 0-createWorkspace
-Run createWorkspace.py for create all the directory and subdir.
+Create all the dirs and subdir of workspace.

 ```